damsalem/ext-signupsaver/readme.md

 ## Debugging Errors

-To update a Chrome extension under development, you must not only hit the reload button
+To update a Chrome extension under development, you must not only hit the reload button for the extension, but also reload the browser tab else errors will likely persist

 ## Sharing Information